malevitzch/configs/bash/modules/compilation/README.md

+# comprun
+Main dependency for the compilation module, needs to be enabled for any of the other files to work.
 # cpprun
 A simple command to compile and run a c++ program.
 Usage: cpprun filename options.
 Also provides a cfrun command which works the same way but also colors the output green.
 # crun